-- The numbers were small, but patients who received anti-CD19 CAR-T therapy that ais used in CLL or anti-CD20 monoclonal antibodies (rituximab and obinutuzumab) in the last year respond poorly to vaccination.
+- The numbers were small, but patients who received anti-CD19 CAR-T therapy that is used in CLL or anti-CD20 monoclonal antibodies (rituximab and obinutuzumab) in the last year respond poorly to vaccination.

 - The Moderna vaccine had a slight but statistically significant better response rate.
-It does contain 3x the mRNA as does the Pfizer.
+It does contain 3x the mRNA as the Pfizer vaccine.

 - Females responded better than males.
 Reasons are unclear, and this has not been seen in most other trials.